Doug E. Fresh: Personal life

 Fresh is a member of the Church of Scientology.
 He performed for a large audience at the Scientology Celebrity Center's Anniversary Gala in 2004.
 He also performed two tracks on the Scientology music album The Joy of Creating (other artists appearing included Isaac Hayes, Chick Corea, Edgar Winter and Carl Anderson).

 In April 2007, a storefront for Doug E.'s Chicken and Waffles appeared at the corner of 132nd Street and Adam Clayton Powell Boulevard in Harlem.
-Work continued on the location for over three years until the eatery finally opened its doors in November 2010.
-The inspiration to open came from Sylvia's The location closed permanently in 2015.
-In 2013, he had plans of opening a second restaurant.
+Work continued on the location for more than three years until the eatery finally opened its doors in November 2010.
+The inspiration to open came from Sylvia's.
+The location closed permanently in 2015.
+In 2013, Fresh had plans of opening a second restaurant.
 Fresh has stated he has a club called Fresh.

-In 2008 Fresh dealt with foreclosure with $3.5 million in unpaid mortgages on 3 homes, several thousands in credit card debt, and a tax lien issued from the IRS.

-Fresh has a foundation called Hip Hop Public Health and has been the spokesperson for the Hip Hop Public Health Education Center at Harlem Hospital Center.
+Fresh has a foundation called Hip Hop Public Health, and he has been the spokesperson for the Hip Hop Public Health Education Center at Harlem Hospital Center.

-Fresh has six sons and manages Square Off, the hip-hop group of his sons Dayquan "Slim" Davis and Solomon "Trips" Davis.
-Square Off released their debut CD entitled Money, Moet & Memories in June 2011.
-The digital-only release was orchestrated completely by the brothers with little assistance from their father.
-"When he is involved in something, that's us coming to him...mainly everything we do is our concepts, our own direction," Slim said to the New York Daily News.